-The Tobacco and Health Trust Fund Board recommends that \$400,000 be used to fund innovative programs that do not fit into the other categories of funding.
-The Board received many proposals that were interesting, but outside the scope.
-The Board recommends a competitive bid process in which up to four innovative programs will be piloted.
-Programs must comply with the trust fund's statutory mandates for fund disbursement and board members will be invited to participate in the DPH review committee.
+The Tobacco and Health Trust Fund Board recommends that \$477,745 be used to fund innovative programs that may not fit into the other categories of funding.
+Because smoking is a complex behavior that requires novel approaches, the Board wants to be receptive to approaches that have not thus far been considered.
+In the past, the Board received some unsolicited proposals that were interesting, but outside the scope of traditional options for disbursement.

+The Board recommends a competitive bid process in which innovative programs will be piloted.
+Programs must comply with the trust fund's statutory mandates for fund disbursement and must be anti-tobacco related.
+With the administrative assistance of DPH staff, the board will solicit proposals in a competitive bid process and will review the proposals.
+Proposals will be funded at the discretion of the board based on sustainability, feasibility, impact, innovation, and potential contribution to the field of anti-tobacco efforts.
+The expected funding range of projects is \$50,000-\$250,000, but the board will also consider proposals outside of that range.